 To investigate how effective data from a single Doppler radar can be, the observations from single KHGX or KLCH radar are assimilated separately in ExpKHGX and ExpKLCH (Table 1).
 These experiments are otherwise the same as ExpAll.
 The analyzed horizontal wind fields at 0600 UTC at 1 km height are plotted in Figure 20.
 In ExpKHGX (Figure 20(b)), the analyzed 1 km wind speed maximum is larger than in ExpKLCH (Figure 20(c)), with the region of 48 m s-1 or greater winds being much wider.
 Such differences may be due to the fact that the inner core of Ike is closer to KHGX than KLCH when it approaches the land.
 When the observations from both radars are assimilated in ExpAll (Figure 20(a)), the area of wind speed exceeding 48 m s-1 is larger than in ExpKLCH but still smaller than in ExpKHGX.
-On the other hand, the maximum wind at 1 km height is 57.9 m s-1 in ExpAll, slightly stronger than the 56.2 m s-1 in ExpKHGX and much stronger than the 51.7 m s-1 in ExpKLCH.
+On the other hand, the maximum wind at 1 km height is 57.9 m s-1 in ExpAll, slightly stronger than the 51.7 m s-1 in ExpKHCX and ExpKHCX.